univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

 message can be configured by adding a *locale* like ``en`` to the variable, for example ``saml/idp/selfservice/account-verification/error-title/en``.

+If the :program:`Keycloak` app is used as identity provider see :ref:`uv-keycloak-ref:app-settings` in the :cite:t:`ucs-keycloak-doc` for the corresponding settings.

 .. _user-management-password-changes-by-users-selfderegistration:

 Self deregistration